 - Contact life insurance companies – If your loved one had life insurance, contact the life insurance companies and be prepared to provide certified copies of the death certificate to obtain benefits.

 - Contact a probate attorney – An experienced probate attorney can help you with the paperwork and “red tape” involved in probating an estate when a loved one dies.
 Depending on your loved one’s financial situation and wishes, probating the estate can be complicated, especially if heirs dispute the Will or you are dealing with substantial assets.
 If you feel overwhelmed, we can help.

 Call an Experienced Madison Probate Attorney

 The attorneys of Krause Donovan Estate Law Partners, LLC can help you with the probate of your loved one’s estate.
 We represent clients in Madison, Wisconsin and the surrounding areas.
 If you are unable to come into our office, our attorneys will visit with you in your home.
-Contact our office by calling (608) 268-5751 to schedule a free consultation or use our online contact form.
+Contact our office by calling (608) 268-5751 to schedule a consultation or use our online contact form.

 Image credit: Rochelle Hartman